Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 ~68%

-What households buy: groceries, rent, healthcare, cars, phones, clothing, entertainment, restaurant meals, and utilities.
+What households buy: groceries, rent, healthcare, cars, phones, entertainment, and utilities.
+The single largest GDP component by far.

 I